 The Faculty’s theoretical department, namely the Department of Oral Biology located in the NET, the Faculty of Medicine’s Theoretical Building at Nagyvárad tér.

-Each year, 95-100 first-year Hungarian students begin their studies at the Faculty, while there are a total of some 70-80 foreign students enrolled in the English and German language programmes.
-The total number of dental students studying at the Faculty is near 800.
+Each year, 95-100 first-year Hungarian students begin their studies at the Faculty, while there are a total of 70-80 foreign students enrolled in the English and German language programmes every year.
+The total number of dental students studying at the Faculty is nearly 800.
 The Dental Faculty has 100 full and part time professors and tutors.
 The major theoretical and clinical subjects are taught by the Faculty of Medicine.

 The Faculty of Dentistry has an accredited Ph.D. program called Research in the Dental Sciences.